2019-2020 Early Childhood School Registration

 Percent Meeting Proficiency for 2017-2018

-Please bring the following documents to registration:• Original Birth certificate or certified copy issued by the State • Immunization records • Social Security card for the child, if available. • Proof of residency in Plano ISD (gas, electric bill or a lease) • Bring child for language assessment (469) 752-8874 • Military Dependents (Department of Defense ID required) • Letter documenting conservatorship by the Department of Family and Protective Services • Proof of income, if applicable (current paycheck stub, tax return, food stamp documentation or Food and Nutritional Services letter)
+Please bring the following documents to registration:• Original Birth certificate or certified copy issued by the State • Immunization records • Social Security card for the child, if available. • Proof of residency in Plano ISD (gas, electric bill or a lease) • Bring child for language assessment (469) 752-8874 • Military Dependents (Department of Defense ID required) • Letter documenting conservatorship by the Department of Family and Protective Services • Proof of income (current paycheck stub, tax return, food stamp documentation or Food and Nutritional Services letter)